-In 2024 we are hoping to continue efforts to offer a variety of activities for our church family and friends.
-We would like to offer options for activities for teens, run additional sessions of Children’s Sunday School, and host a board game night.
+In 2024, we are hoping to continue to offer a variety of activities for our church family and friends, including activities for teens, additional sessions of Children’s Sunday School, and a board game night.

 Thank you to our church family for the ongoing support and prayers.